students engaged in project based learning

 Preparing Students for Real Project Work

-If we want to prepare students for real project work, they need to engage in projects that are main course.
-This means giving them a relevant, authentic problem at the beginning of a learning unit, and then subsequent teaching and learning is related to solving that problem.
+If we want to prepare students for real project work, they need to engage in main-course projects, where the problem is present from the beginning and drives the learning.

 Authenticity Increases Student Engagement.